11/22/19 - 3D design and Badgemaster is the STAR!!

 8/24/2016 - Here it is 2016 and the 8th Anniversary of this Blog.
 When I look at other blogs that have 'aged,' I sometimes must make 'adjustments' to the information.
 Not so with Badgemaster.
 I can honestly say it is still my "go to" stabilizer for a lot of things.
 The actual price per square yard is cheaper than the other brands and it is stronger than using those that require 2 or 3 layers (that's what I call expensive!!).

 7/17/2013 - Still my VERY favorite stabilizer.
 It is my 'go to' when everything else is crashing and burning!
-I do keep the packs of 'moister absorbers' from things like shoes and purses I purchase in my Badgemaster bag.
+I do keep the packs of 'moister absorbents' from things like shoes and purses I purchase in my Badgemaster bag.
 It is sealed with a simple grocery tie and keeps a long time.8/10/11 - Here it is 3 years later and I just wanted to add that I still use and LOVE Badgemaster.
 I use it for so many things, not just FSL.
 I ran out recently and bought some Ultra Solvey.
 What a surprise!
 It is the same, but at a significantly higher price.
 The Badgemaster lasted 3 years ($49.95 for 50 yards at 15" - VERY wide).
 Ultra Solvey does not even compare. ($20.49 - at Overstock - for 12 yards at 8").

 If you read the forums, you will see lots of great opinions and terrific suggestions.
 One of those threads was about an item called Badgemaster.
 Users felt it was a good product.
-Since the AnnTheGran crew work hard to give ME enthusiasts the highest and best quality, the site decided to carry Badgemaster.
+Since the AnnTheGran crew work hard to give machine embroidery enthusiasts the highest and best quality, the site decided to carry Badgemaster.

 When I got my first look at Badgemaster, I was taken aback at the price.
 The photo did not show much but the description was very encouraging.
 I was interested in their comparison with two well known water soluble stabilizers (wss).
 I had used one, but not the other.
 I decided it was time to put Badgemaster to a test!

 Badgemaster says “it maintains its integrity even when stitched through repeatedly.”
-Well, I had the opportunity to check that one out and found this statement to be true.
+Well, I had the opportunity to check that one out and found this statement to be absolutely true.
 I had some difficulty with my thread and I actually sewed 3 times over a single area, a notorious problem for FSL.
 Badgemaster held up very well and did not tear or pull away from the design.